 Through my content and consultation, I ...

-I’m here to help you reach the highest levels of your cultural potential.
+I’m here to help you reach the highest levels of your cultural potential and to make you the best communicator you can be.
 I believe you can make a global impact and I want to see you realize that dream!